A Fefferman-Stein inequality for the Carleson operator

 \subsection{Lacunary Carleson operator}

 Let $\Lambda=\{\lambda_j\}_j$ be a lacunary sequence of integers, that is, $\lambda_{j+1}\geq \theta \lambda_j$ for all $j$ and for some $\theta>1$ and consider the lacunary Carleson maximal operator

-Of course one has the pointwise estimate $\mathcal{C}_{\Lambda}f(x)\leq \mathcal{C}f(x)$, so the Fefferman-Stein inequality \eqref{FSimportant} trivially holds for $\mathcal{C}_\Lambda$.
-This can be reconciled with a Fefferman-Stein inequality for $\mathcal{C}_\Lambda$ obtained by more classical techniques.
+Of course one has the pointwise estimate $\mathcal{C}_{\Lambda}f(x)\leq \mathcal{C}f(x)$, so the Fefferman--Stein inequality \eqref{FSimportant} trivially holds for $\mathcal{C}_{\Lambda}$.
+This may be reconciled with a Fefferman--Stein inequality for $\mathcal{C}_\Lambda$ obtained by more classical techniques.
 Consider the more classical version of the lacunary Carleson operator in terms of the lacunary partial Fourier integrals.
 Following the lines of \cite{CRV},